TraverseJurcisin/Horticulture-Assistant-HASS-REPO/docs/schema_reference.md

 * `product_id` must point at a known fertilizer entry; concentrations and pH obey non-negative and `[0, 14]` bounds respectively.
+* `additives` must be provided as a list of strings.
+Supplying a set results in a validation warning that explains how to convert to a deterministic list.

 ### Cultivation events — `$defs.cultivation_event` in [`bio_profile.schema.json`](../custom_components/horticulture_assistant/data/schema/bio_profile.schema.json)